tomkwok/calplot/README.rst

 Package `calplot <https://pypi.org/project/calplot/>`_ is a fork of `calmap <https://github.com/martijnvermaat/calmap>`_ 0.0.7-dev with the following changes and additions.

+Since version 0.1.6 (Dec 2020):

+- Added argument :code:`textformat` for function :code:`calplot` and :code:`yearplot` to specify the text format string for grid cell text.
+Defaults to empty string.
+Note that text plotting is turned off by setting the argument to empty string.
+- Added argument :code:`textfiller` for function :code:`calplot` and :code:`yearplot` to specify the fallback text for grid cell text.
+Defaults to empty string.
+- Added argument :code:`textcolor` for function :code:`calplot` and :code:`yearplot` to specify the text color for grid cell text.
+Defaults to :code:`black`.

 Since version 0.1.5 (Dec 2020):

 - Added argument :code:`edgecolor` for function :code:`calplot` and :code:`yearplot` to specify color of seperation lines between months.
 Defaults to :code:`gray`.
-Note that lines can be turned off by setting argument to :code:`None` without quotes.
+Note that lines can be turned off by setting the argument to :code:`None` without quotes.

 Since version 0.1.3 (Aug 2020):